matteocontrini/blog/content/posts/2023-05-21-aspnet-core-vite.md

 }
 ```

-According to [this issue](https://github.com/Eptagone/Vite.AspNetCore/issues/12) it's best to add the middleware as the last middleware.
+According to [this issue](https://github.com/Eptagone/Vite.AspNetCore/issues/12) it's best to add the middleware as the last middleware, but in my experience it seems to work just fine even if you put it somewhere above.

 Now, modify your `_ViewImports.cshtml` and enable the Vite tag helpers: